NVIDIA/NeMo-Guardrails/docs/getting_started/hello-world.md

       "Wassup?"

     define user ask about rails
       "what are rails?"
       "How do I use NeMo guardrails?"
     ```

-    In the above example, we define two canonical forms: `express greeting` and `ask about rails`.
+    The above example defines two canonical forms for user messages: `express greeting` and `ask about rails`.
 These canonical forms are paired with a representative set of sentences that are used to express the intent of the form.
-This provides context to the LLM, helps it understand the intent of the user's input and enables behavior according to specific dialog flows.
+This provides context to the LLM, helps it understand the intent of the user's input, and enables behavior according to specific dialog flows.

-- **Dialog Flows** - Sequences of canonical forms for user messages and bot messages.
+- **Dialog Flows**: Descriptions of how the dialog between the user and the bot should unfold.
+They include sequences of canonical forms for user and bot messages as well as additional logic (e.g., branching, context variables, and other types of events).
 They help guide the behavior of the bot in specific situations.

     ```
     define flow
       user express greeting
       bot express greeting

+    define flow
       user ask about rails
       bot answer about rails
     ```

-    In the above example, we define a dialog flow with the two canonical forms we defined above: `express greeting` and `ask about rails`.
-This flow would be activated when the user greets the bot and asks about rails.
+    In the above example, we define two dialog flows with the canonical forms we defined above: `express greeting` and `ask about rails`.
+These flows would be activated when the user greets the bot or asks about rails.

     Do we need to specify an exhaustive list of dialog flows?
 No, we do not need to specify all possible dialog flows.
 If we would like deterministic behavior from the bot in a situation, we need to specify the dialog flow.
-When encountering novel situations that do not fall into any of the defined flows, the generalization capabilities of the LLM helps generate new flows to make the bot respond appropriately.
+When encountering novel situations that do not fall into any of the defined flows, the generalization capabilities of the LLM help generate new flows to make the bot respond appropriately.

 With the above concepts in mind, let's get started!

-## Building our first rails app
+## Building a simple bot

-Let us build a very simple bot that can greet the user, ask them how they are doing and respond appropriately.
-We can add in a couple of rails to make the bot not respond to questions about politics or the stock market.
+Let us build a simple bot that can greet users, ask them how they are doing and respond appropriately.
+We can add a couple of rails to make the bot not respond to political or stock market questions.

 ## Step 1: Install the NeMo Guardrails toolkit

-Please refer to the [installation guide](installation-guide.md) for instructions on how to install the NeMo Guardrails toolkit.
+Please refer to the [installation guide](installation-guide.md) for instructions on installing the NeMo Guardrails toolkit.

 The following steps assume you have a folder (`my_assistant`) for your guardrails project.

 ## Step 2: Specify configurations

-At the root of your project, create a `config` folder and inside of it create a new folder called `hello_world`.
-Inside the folder, create a new config file (```config.yml```) and specify the following configurations:
+At the root of your project, create a `config` folder, and inside of it, create a new folder called `hello_world`.
+Inside the folder, create a new config file ("`config.yml` ") and specify the following configurations:

 ```
 .